-G. CHANGING THE TYPE OF MATCH
+H. CHANGING THE TYPE OF MATCH

-Projects normally are not allowed to change the type of match included in the grant once the grant budget has been approved.
-However, a Grantee may request a change by submitting the following forms to BSCC:
+If the terms of the grant program allow for different types of match to be used, Grantees are allowed to change the type of match or leveraged funds included in the Grant Agreement once the grant budget has been approved.
+However, a Grantee must request the change by submitting the following forms to the BSCC:

-- A completed Grant Award Budget Modification (BSCC Form 223) indicating any applicable changes in the budget categories and a written narrative describing the changes to the type of match and justification for the changes; and - Revised budget pages.
+A completed Modification Request (BSCC Form 223.1) indicating any applicable changes in the budget categories and a written narrative describing the changes to the type of match and justification for the changes.
+Revised RFP budget pages may also be required.